acherrera/Fundamentals/scripts/README.md

 # What is this?

-These are bash scripts that I am working on to help further my understanding of bash
+These are bash scripts that I am writing either to understand bash better or to use in everyday Linux operation